mity/acutest/README.md

 * If a debugger is detected, the default execution of tests as child processes is suppressed in order to make the debugging easier.
 * By default, if the output is directed to a terminal, the output is colorized.
-* Acutest installs a SEH filter to print out uncaught SEH exceptions.
+* Cute installs a SEH filter to print out uncaught SEH exceptions.
 * User can measure test execution times with `--time`.

-**macOS specific features:**
-* If a debugger is detected, the default execution of tests as child processes is suppressed in order to make the debugging easier.

-Any C/C++ module implementing one or more unit tests and including `acutest.h`, can be built as a standalone program.
+Any C module implementing one or more unit tests and including `cute.h`, can be built as a standalone program.
 We call the resulted binary as a "test suite" for purposes of this document.
 The suite is then executed to run the tests, as specified with its command line options.